Skip to main content

 As it turns out, the ability to learn is about more than building and strengthening neural connections.
 Even more important is our ability to break down the old ones.
 It’s called “synaptic pruning.”
 As explained by Pollack and Cabane, here’s how it works:

-Your brain is like a garden, except instead of growing flowers, fruits, and vegetables, you grow synaptic connections between neurons.
-These are the connections that neurotransmitters like dopamine, seratonin, and others travel across.
+Your brain is like a garden; instead of growing flowers, fruits, and vegetables, you grow synaptic connections between neurons.
+These are the connections that neurotransmitters like dopamine, serotonin, and others travel across.

-Researchers are just starting to unravel this mystery, but what they do know is the synaptic connections that get used less get marked by a protein, C1q (as well as others).
+Researchers are just starting to unravel this mystery, but what they do know is that the synaptic connections that are used less are marked by a protein, C1q (as well as others).
 When the microglial cells detect that mark, they bond to the protein and destroy—or prune—the synapse.

 This is how your brain makes the physical space for you to build new and stronger connections so you can learn more.

-Related: So You Think You Have A Porn Problem—Now What Do You Do?
+Related: So You Can’t Stop Watching Porn Even Though You’ve Tried—What Do You Do?

 Fascinating right?
-The article goes on how to talk about how important sleep is because that’s when the most “synaptic pruning” takes place, solidifying new connections and erasing old ones.
-It also talks about what you dwell on the most is going to become where your brain’s energy is spent making new connections.
+The article talks about how important sleep is because that’s when the most “synaptic pruning” occurs, solidifying new connections and erasing old ones.
+It also talks about what you dwell on the most will become where your brain’s energy is spent making new connections.

 Store - Love